d-asensio/styled-responsive-theming/README.md

 ## Known Issues

 - __Redundant css generation__: When a responsive property of a theme is applied, the css of the component that is provided to the helper generated with `ThemeManager.createTheme()` is wrapped in different media queries (one for each breakpoint defined by the responsive property).
-Each media query contain all the properties of that piece of css, even if they do not change in comparison whit the previous breakpoint.
+Each media query contain all the properties of that piece of css, even if they do not change in comparison with the previous breakpoint.

-  I think this can be fixed by comparing the css that is being wrapped in each media query with the css in the media query with the previous breakpoint, and deleting the redundant css properties.
+  I think this can be fixed by comparing the css across media queries, and striping out redundant css properties from each of them.